 Command: this function establishes the framework within which a single leader or committee can manage the overall disaster response effort.
 A single Incident Commander is responsible for the successful management of the response during operational period in an area.
-If the incident grows in size and extends throughout many jurisdictions, multiple incident
+If the incident grows in size and extends throughout many jurisdictions, multiple incident commanders can be useful with an area command authority may be established to coordinate among the incidents.
+Incident Commander requires the following Command Staffs to support him, which are as followings,

-- Public Information Officer the single media point of contact - Safety Officer Responsible for identifying safety issues and fixing them, he has the authority to halt an operation if needed. - Liaison Officer Point of contact for agency to agency issues. - 1.
-Operations: this section carries out the response activities described in the IAP along with coordinating and managing the activities taken the responding agencies and officials that are directed at reducing the immediate hazard, protecting lives and properties.
+- Public Information Officer the single media point of contact - Safety Officer Responsible for identifying safety issues and fixing them, he has the authority to halt an operation if needed. - Liaison Officer Point of contact for agency to agency issues.

+- 1. Operations: this section carries out the response activities described in the IAP along with coordinating and managing the activities taken the responding agencies and officials that are directed at reducing the immediate hazard, protecting lives and properties.
 This section manages the tactical fieldwork and assigns most of the resources used to respond to the incident.
 Within operations, separate sections are established to perform different functions, such as emergency services, law enforcement, public works...etc. - 2.
 Planning: this section supports the disaster management effort by collecting, evaluating, disseminating, and uses information about the development of the emergency and status of all available resources.
 This section creates the action plan, often called "Incident Action Plan" (IAP), which shall guide emergency operations/response by objectives.
 Followings are the six primary activities performed by the planning section, including, - Collecting, evaluating, and displaying incident intelligence and information - Preparing and documenting IAPs - Conducting long-range and contingency planning - Developing plans for demobilization - Maintaining incident documentation - Tracking resources documentation - 3.
 Logistics: the process of response includes personnel, equipments, vehicles, facilities...etc, all of which will depend upon the acquisition, transport, and distribution of resources, the provision of food and water, and proper medical attention.
 The Logistic section is responsible for the mentioned process. - 4.
 Finance And Administration: this section is responsible for tracking all costs associated with the response and beginning the process for reimbursement.
 The finance and administration section becomes very important when the national government provides emergency funds in place that guarantee local and regional response agencies that their activities, supply use, and expenditures will be covered.